vserova/book/pages/ch_boost.md

 The difference between these functions is that globally disabled unit tests will report the status **`DIS`** to check scripts while skipped tests will report the status **`SKP`**.

+<a name="ch-boost.Viewing-Unit-Tests-R"></a>

 ### Viewing Unit Tests Results from the Nightly Build

 The Boost Unit Test Framework provides more than just command-line testing.
 Each unit test built with the framework becomes incorporated into nightly testing and is tested on multiple platforms and under numerous configurations.
 All such results are archived in the database and available through a [web interface](http://intranet/ieb/ToolBox/STAT/test_stat/test_stat_ext.cgi).

-The main page (see [Figure 1](#figure-1)) provides many ways to narrow down the vast quantity of statistics available.
+The main page (see [Figure 1](#ch-boost.F20.1)) provides many ways to narrow down the vast quantity of statistics available.
 The top part of the page allows you to select test date, test result, build configuration (branch, compiler, operating system, etc), debug/release, and more.
 The page also has a column for selecting tests, and a column for configurations.
 For best results, refine the selection as much as possible, and then click on the “See test statistics” button.

+<a name="ch-boost.F20.1"></a>

 [![Figure 1.
 Test Interface](/book/static/img/TestInterface.png)](/book/static/img/TestInterface.png "Click to see the full-resolution image")

 Figure 1.
 Test Interface

-The “See test statistics” button retrieves the desired statistics in a second page (see [Figure 2](#figure-2)).
+The “See test statistics” button retrieves the desired statistics in a second page (see [Figure 2](#ch-boost.F20.2)).
 The results are presented in tables: one for each selected date, with unit tests down the left side and configurations across the top.
 Further refinements of the displayed results can be made by removing rows, columns, or dates; and by selecting whether all columns, all cells, or only selected cells are displayed.

+<a name="ch-boost.F20.2"></a>

 [![Figure 2.
 Test Matrix](/book/static/img/TestMatrix.png)](/book/static/img/TestMatrix.png "Click to see the full-resolution image")

 Figure 2.
 Test Matrix

 Each cell in the results tables represents a specific unit test performed on a specific date under a specific configuration.
-Clicking on a cell retrieves a third page (see [Figure 3](#figure-3)) that shows information about that test and its output.
+Clicking on a cell retrieves a third page (see [Figure 3](#ch-boost.F20.3)) that shows information about that test and its output.

+<a name="ch-boost.F20.3"></a>

 [![Figure 3.
 Test Result](/book/static/img/TestResult.png)](/book/static/img/TestResult.png "Click to see the full-resolution image")

 Figure 3.
 Test Result

+<a name="ch-boost.Running-Unit-Tests-f"></a>

 ### Running Unit Tests from a Command-Line